 Global protection policies

 This article explains how to create and manage global protection policies across multiple workspaces in the Coro console.
-Global protection policies enable MSP admin users with sufficient permissions to enforce consistent security settings across some or all customer workspaces, including device management, cloud security, endpoint protection, email security, and data governance.
+Global protection policies enable MSP admin users with sufficient permissions to enforce consistent security settings across some or all customer workspaces, including device management, cloud security, EDR, endpoint protection, email security, and data governance.
 Centralizing policy management saves time, reduces configuration errors, and ensures uniform protection.

 Coro allows you to add and manage policies from the Protection Policies page.
 You can’t remove policies that are still assigned to workspaces.
 This helps protect your environment from accidental misconfiguration.